zenharris/ada-bbs/README.md

 Now incudes Postgresql database scroller which requires Gnatcoll Postgresql.
 If you remove references to the Dbase objects in main it will compile without Gnatcoll.

+The Database scroller has now become a database game in the form of a MMO space ship simmulator.
+Good luck to anyone who can compile and run it.
+I'd realy like to know if anyone ever gets it going.

 Thanks to Irc.bot code https://github.com/erik/ada-irc with which I made the IRC client.
       Demo Snake Game https://github.com/jybateman/snake